A Guide to the Reading Workshop: Middle School Grades

 A recent Washington Post article titled “Does Reading Make You a Better Person?” concludes that the answer to the title question is “Yes!”
 Reading literature especially has proven to increase people’s ability to empathize with others, and to be more socially aware.
 A driving force in this unit is the power of reading to transform how we see others and to show us new ways to be kind, to connect, and to stand up for what’s right.

-Coming Soon: Social Issues Book Clubs Shelves (available in both on level and below benchmark collections).
-Preorder now!
+Now Available: Social Issues Book Clubs Shelves (available in both on level and below benchmark collections).
+Order Now!

 Suggestions for Sequencing Units Across Grade Levels

 Of course there are many other viable options for sequencing as you begin with these first units.
 Keep in mind that there is a layering of complexity across the units that you will want to consider as you plan.

 View additional library shelves: TCRWP Classroom Libraries